stephencstearns/stalled-transition-abm/README.md

 ### Smoke test (5–10 minutes)

-Runs coarse 8×8 grids with 3 replicates — enough to verify output and inspect figure layout:
+Runs coarse 12×12 grids (10×10 for the Fig 6 sub-grids) with 3 replicates — enough to verify output and inspect figure layout:

 ```bash
 source .venv/bin/activate